septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 # Precompiled binary

-If you want to try the demonstrator without having to compile the source code, a precompiled version is available for a rapsberry pi 32bit abd 64bit  under the folder **ssnppl_demonstrator/raspberry-build** .
+If you wish to try the demonstrator without the need to compile the source code, a precompiled version is available for both Raspberry Pi 32-bit and 64-bit systems, located in the designated folder : **ssnppl_demonstrator/raspberry-build** .

-To use one of the precompiled version, copy the precompile binary that you want to use in the folder *ssnppl_demonstrator/* .
+To utilize one of the precompiled versions, simply copy the desired precompiled binary into the folder *ssnppl_demonstrator/*.

-Afterward, follow [step 4](#step-4-add-the-files-for-mqtt-authentification) of the following Guide.
+Then, proceed to [step 4](#step-4-add-the-files-for-mqtt-authentification) of the following Guide.
-If done correctly you should have something as follow :
+If completed successfully, you should have something like the following:
 ```bash
 ssnppl_demonstrator
 |-- auth